jakubsielewicz/hello-world/README.md

 # hello-world

-Hi humans,
+Hello humans,

-The sun comes up, the moon goes down, at the end of the it comes back around,
+The sun comes up, the moon goes down, at the end of the day it comes back around